Component: Performance Report

 Introduction

-Every product has different requirements about creating a Service Level Agreement (SLA) report.
-It helps to monitor the system during the operation process.
-There are many type of SLA reports based on their purpose.
-This component focuses on creating a SLA report based on the response time.
-So, it's built
+Every product has different requirements for creating a Service Level Agreement (SLA) report.
+It helps to monitor the system during operation.
+There are many types of SLA report, depending on their purpose.
+This component focuses on creating an SLA report based on response time.
+It is built:

 - To create the SLA report periodically